juwangvsu/seg_deeplabv3/segformer_hf_test/readme_segformerhftest.txt

 	double check infer_... acc and miou calculation seems not righ
-		the unique values in mask contain >19, not right....
+		the unique values in mask contain >19, not right.... python3 check_labels.py --mask_dir ../data/cityscape/gtFine/val/ --recursive
+Unique label IDs across all masks:
+[0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27, 28, 29, 30, 31, 32, 33]

+Total unique IDs: 33

+In the Cityscapes dataset, the label IDs 32 and 33 represent "void" classes that are not included in the standard 30-class definition.
+The dataset creators added them to represent special cases during the annotation process.
+The Cityscapes dataset distinguishes between the raw annotation IDs (which go up to 33) and the 19 standard classes used for model training and evaluation.
+The IDs 32 and 33 are part of a special "void" group that also includes other ignored classes like ego vehicle and rectification border

 -------------------------------------------------------
 https://huggingface.co/nvidia/mit-b4
 https://huggingface.co/models?other=segformer